Our Llamas

 One of the most endearing things about our llamas is their curious nature.
 Many people compare the personality of llamas to that of cats, and in many ways we see that in our llamas.
 Most of our llamas are shy and aloof, but their curiosity wins out when they are confronted with something new and different, or when strangers come to visit.

 Each of our llamas has a unique personality.
 Coffee Bean has learned to open doors, Napoleon can unzip a hay bag with his nimble lips, and Domino loves to drink water from the hose spray nozzle.
-Santiago enjoys going for a job, but Jesse likes to stroll leisurely along the trail.
+Santiago enjoys going for a jog, but Jesse likes to stroll leisurely along the trail.
 Some of our llamas enjoy working for a grain reward, and others, like Santiago, are very proud and refuse to be bribed.

 Understanding what motivates a llama and learning all of their quirky behaviors is what makes being around them so much fun.